abhijeetrajhansgithub/Buzz-On-India-Hackathon-AQI-Model-for-AI/algorithms/model/model.md

     return results
 ```
 - This function works similarly to the previous one, but also provides additional pollutant ratios, such as the CO concentration ratio and the combined NO and NO2 ratio.

-## Conclusion

-This script predicts air quality levels based on common pollutants and classifies them into health categories.
-It provides useful insights such as error margins, pollutant concentration, and AQI verdicts.